99alexx/Should_I_Fish_README/README.md

 The option I'm leaning towards is to fetch all the "kommuner" (290)

 2025-10-02
 UPDATE - After some research I've decided to move from Python Flask and instead go with Next.js.
 This decision was made because when I started creating the prototypes in Figma, I created a starting page and started thinking of how I am going to push data between the two different pages.
-React does have routes but Next does provide this automatically for you, and in the end I can push the whole project (backend and frontend) together.
+React does have routes but Next does provide this automatically for you, and in the end I can push the whole project (backend + frontend) as one package.
 I'm thinking of using Netlify for this.
 It just overall seems like a more suitible option for this type of project with increased SEO which is always nice but mostly because of faster and easier deployement + server-side rendering (which is really nice for this type of project).
-I will still use Python for the calculating algorithm.
+I will still use Python for the calculating algoritm.

 2025-10-03
 Done with the start page, now on to the API / Backend part, before building the UI for the main page.
 I'm currently thinking of going with a Cache-Aside approach and use Redis as database.

+2025-10-(3-9)
+I've created my own API which is used to fetch data from the open source SMHI API.
+In the API I "clean" the fetched data and saves it into a new object and returns it to the frontend.
+The API also checks if the date already exists in the redis DB, and if so does return this data instead of a new API fetch.

+The UI design is a iterative process, and as mentioned before I'm using Figma for prototyping which has increased the development speed.
+I've made the main page into three main sections, Header, Navbar and Main Content (Cards).
+The Header shows index of the current hour, together with date-time and location.
+The main content section is a carousel of three Cards (Data, Fish and Info).
+The data card shows all the data for the current day (by the hour), aswell as 10 days forward.
+Fish Card will contain necessary information about different kinds of fish and, and Info Card will contain information about how the index is calculated.

+I also decided not to use a 1-10 scale for the index and instead use 1-5, since 1-10 is a unnecessarily wide range.

 # Workflow